≪ Go to our review of Full-size Strollers

 The Vist fold is a two-step operation that is easy to perform but requires both hands to complete (above left).
 Once folded, the frame auto-locks (above right) and can stand on its own.
 Unfolding is also easy with two steps and two hands.
 The fold can be completed with or without the seat attached.

-The Vista has single action brakes that are sandal foot friendly.
+The Vista has sandal friendly brakes that require only a single step to lock both wheels.
 The brakes are color-coded so you can tell if they are set at a glance.
 They have a simple, easy push to set and push to release mechanism.

 In addition to the under seat basket, there is a small pocket on the back of the seat for convenience items like a phone or keys.
 Though it may not fit larger phones or a bottle of water, it does have a zipper to securely contain contents.